CUH Logo

 About the team caring for you

-You may need to make changes to your diet to help control the consequences of reduced kidney function.
-The dietitian will discuss these with you when necessary and advise you on which foods you should reduce, increase or avoid.
-You may also need to limit the amount of fluid you drink.
-You will be given advice on how to adjust this without feeling too restricted.
+You may need to make changes to your diet to help manage the effects of reduced kidney function.
+The dietitian will discuss these changes with you when needed and advise you on which foods to reduce, increase, or avoid.
+You may also be advised to limit your fluid intake, and guidance will be given on how to do this in a way that is manageable and does not feel too restrictive.

-One of the commonest problems with CKD is anaemia.
-When required, the anaemia nurse specialist will explain the process of anaemia and the connection with renal failure.
-There are various treatments available to correct anaemia.
-Ongoing monitoring of your blood results will enable us to determine which you need at which stage.
-These will be discussed with you as necessary.
+One of the most common complications of chronic kidney disease is anaemia.
+If required, the anaemia nurse specialist will explain what anaemia is and how it is linked to kidney disease.
+There are several treatment options available to help correct anaemia, and ongoing monitoring of your blood results will help the team decide which treatment is most appropriate at each stage.
+These options will be discussed with you as needed.

 Useful links